patrickfrey/strusUtilities/README.md

 ### strusInsert
 Insert a document or all files in a directory or in any descendant directory of it.

+### strusUpdateStorage
+This program allows to update attributes, meta data and user access rights in a storage from a batch file.

 ### strusCheckStorage
 This program checks a strus storage for corrupt data.